 The Yorkshire board with has a ‘standard’ numbering system without trebles, The Manchester ‘Log-end’, The London 'East End' (Narrow Fives) and Ipswich (Wide Fives) Dartboards have a different numbering system.
 All these boards are still available and still played on in the UK (c 2018).
 However, they still remain regional and are played on less than the standard dartboard.

 Indoor League was a Yorkshire TV daytime TV program featured pub games played across the UK: Darts, Table Skittles, Ally Skittle, Bar Billiards, Pool, Table Football, Shove Ha'penny and Arm Wrestling!

-It was ‘indoor league’ along with coverage of the News of the World individual Championships that started bigger interest in darts on our television screens.
-In 1976 the BBC approach the BDO and said they would broadcast a World Champions ship event.
+It was ‘Indoor League’ along with coverage of the News of the World Individual Championships that started bigger interest in darts on our television screens.
+In 1976 the BBC approach the BDO and said they would broadcast a World Championship event.
 The rest is history.

-Indoor League not only help darts but it also introduced us to two of the most famous TV darts commentators Dave Lanning and Sid Waddell who sadly is no longer with us.
+Indoor League not only helped darts but it also introduced us to two of the most famous TV darts commentators Dave Lanning and Sid Waddell who sadly is no longer with us.

 1972 Colin Minton (beat Charles Ellis)